 - Bear in mind that errors of omission and accident can be costly – even if your intent was good.
 For instance, an executor who makes distributions from an estate too soon can get into serious trouble.
 An executor’s personal assets can wind up in jeopardy if his or her actions cause an estate to become insolvent or adversely impact another beneficiary’s assets.

 We’re here to help you steer clear of the obstacles and free you to focus on yourself and your family during this difficult time.
 Contact us for assistance.
-We can help you manage estate and trust related concerns as well as point you towards other useful resources.
+We can help you manage the estate and trust-related concerns as well as point you toward other useful resources.